 - Much of the support over the various companies comes from the same place

 Other and smaller companies are right to be concerned as to me it looks like EIG are going to at least try to buy other hosts and websites, which is a major cause for concern.
-But you have really have to admire their unique business model.
-I’m surprised no one else ried to use this business model before them.
+But you have really had to admire their unique business model.
+I’m surprised no one else tried to use this business model before them.